sharett/balance/README.md

 Built with Meteor 1.2.1

 11/5/22: Meteor has undergone extensive changes since the version this was built for.
 Balance would need to be rewritten to work on a modern Meteor setup.
+If you have used the working version of Balance at balance.sharett.org, that has now been shut down.
+If you would like an export of your data from that site please contact me via sharett.org

 Balance is a tool to keep track of shared finances for groups.